Pediatric Sepsis Data Challenge invites researchers to help develop a model to save lives

 – Dr. Mark Ansermino

 “This is a global collaboration to enhance sepsis recognition — SMART sepsis care is the future,” says Dr. Mark Ansermino, the co-executive medical director at IGH and the data challenge project lead.
-Dr. Ansermino is also an investigator at BC Children’s Hospital Research Institute (BCCHR) and a professor in the Department of Anesthesiology, Pharmacology & Therapeutics at the University of British Columbia (UBC).
+Dr. Ansermino is also an investigator at BC Children’s Hospital Research Institute (BCCHR) and a professor in the Department of Anesthesiology, Pharmacology and Therapeutics at the University of British Columbia (UBC).

 “We’ll provide participants with an opportunity to learn, develop skills, and use their knowledge to create a model that could eventually be used clinically, reducing the burden of pediatric sepsis in LMICs where, currently, there’s no recommended model for clinical use,” says Charly Huxford, research assistant at IGH.
 “We hope to see a mix of data experts and trainees, LMIC representatives, and anyone interested in global health.”
 Participants can be anywhere in the world, but they’re encouraged to embrace international, cross-discipline collaboration within their teams.